Community Violence Prevention Project

 VPI is lead by Richard Garland, MSW, Steven Albert, PhD, Brianna McDonough, MPH, and Gina Brooks.
 Additional VPI members include faculty, staff, and students in the Department of Behavioral and Community Health Sciences (Todd Bear, PhD, Lora Ann Bray, Jessica Burke, PhD, Patricia Documét, MD, PhD, and Brittanie Wilczak, MPH) and Epidemiology (Andrea Arrington, MPH, Anthony Fabio, PhD).

 Art Terry and Roland Slade, MSW, are community-based interventionists for the GRIPS program affiliated with the Kingsley Association.

 - Homicides disproportionately affected certain groups and areas.
-Men accounted for 83% of all homicide victims, of which over 87% were African American.
-Thirty-eight percent (38%) of victims were age 25 or younger.
-Homicides were heavily concentrated in Police Zone 5, where 53% of the incidents occurred.
+Men accounted for 83% of all homicide victims, of which over 84% were African American.
+Homicide victims were typically between the ages of 18-25.
+Pittsburgh Police Zone 5 overwhelmingly experienced the highest number of homicides, 27 overall.